alicia-lyu/disk-checker/README.md

 Developed and tested on Linux.

-Acknowledgments: Thanks to CS 537 Spring 2023 course staff at University of Wisconsin–Madison for providing project description and test cases.
+Acknowledgments: Thanks to CS 537 Spring 2023 course staff at University of Wisconsin–Madison for providing the starter code, project description, and test cases.